Heading to Nice on the French Riviera and not sure what to do? Here are eight things to do when you visit Nice.

 We opted to stay in Villefranche-sur-Mer instead of Nice and were happy with our decision.
 We stayed at Hotel Le Versailles which is located on the main road and overlooks the harbour.
 Rooms were OK but didn’t have a fridge, tea or coffee facilities or an iron.
 They did have a bathtub, WiFi (slow) and a balcony.

 Breakfast at the hotel cost €17 each and was quite basic (no hot foods).
 We ate here the first morning but chose a cafe by the harbour the following day.
-For other accommodation options, browse the Holidays to Europe travel directory or search hotels here.
+For other accommodation options, search hotels here.

 If you've visited Nice, please tell me if I've missed any of your favourite sights and activities in my 8 Things to Do in Nice.